Nature-Based Therapy

 Benefits of nature-based therapy

 Connection to the natural environment can be done in one’s own backyard.
 Of course, the more natural the nature we immerse ourselves in, the better.
-We all know subjectively that sun, water, wind, fresh air, trees and earth make us feel more alive.
+We all know subjectively that the sun, water, wind, fresh air, trees and earth make us feel more alive.
 The good news is that research also backs this up.

 Protecting us from chronic diseases[2], fortifying us against emotional distress[5], and simply getting out into the sunshine[7] and under the trees can be incredibly therapeutic.
 Even in cases of severe mental ill health, being in the forest and led through an experiential immersion can be of benefit[8].
 Being outdoors is more likely to spur us on to physical activity[9], and with a suggested peak of benefit between two and three hundred minutes per week[10], there is plenty of reason to engage in a little nature-based therapy each day.